ibm-cloud-docs/account/softlayerlink.md

       Migrate only end user accounts to IBMid.
 Do not migrate brand accounts, which are parent accounts for end user accounts and do not contain any resources.
 Brand account users that migrate to IBMid lose the ability to log in to the Brand Agent Portal (BAP).
       {: important}

-Note the following changes after your accounts are linked:
+Note that the following changes after your accounts are linked:

   * You now log in to the [{{site.data.keyword.Bluemix}} console ![External link icon](../icons/launch-glyph.svg)](https://cloud.ibm.com){: new_window}.
   * You must use your IBMid credentials to access both your SoftLayer and your {{site.data.keyword.Bluemix_notm}} accounts.